autofit/go/README.md

 ### Server Demo & Client.Demo
 ### add a set of IoT data structure
 ### deviceshadow is a Highly abstract IoT data structure
+### Iotdevinterface is a simplified version data interface base deviceshadow

 ```package main